 1. Point Charities to Warp It

 You can make charities that you are connected to either officially or via staff connections, aware of the Warp It website where charities can join for free.
 Give furniture to charity - a free office chair for example!
 Make sure this link goes into your communications. www.getwarpit.com/charities

 2. Set up your own charity network on Warp It

 This is the best way to make meaningful connection and maximise donations.
-Setting up your own Warp It charity portal has been shown to give more control, leadership and impact.
 You set up your own portal for your charities and invite them to join.
 The portal then links up with your own Warp It corporate portal and your charities then get priority 2 or 3 access to your assets- more about priorities here.
-We show you how in the video above and the download below.
-Benefits include>
+Benefits include:

 - Great demonstration of civic leadership